signalshore/signalshore.github.io/content/2019-02-24-Sandakphu-Trek.md

 I like being self-reliant.
 I get a lot of pleasure out of doing everything I need myself.
-It's about being able to solve my own problems myself and also understand how the world works in some small narrow way.
+It's about being able to solve my own problems myself and also understand how the world works in some tiny manner.

 I also believe in owning less and living a simple, minimalist and sustainable life.
-I do not care for the luxuries of life and the ultimate target would be to carve a life in which I do not own anything I do not need.
+People who know me, know that I have very little respect for the more common *needs* of life.
+The ultimate target would be to carve a life in which I do not own anything I do not need and quite possibly live out of a suitcase. :-P

-I also enjoy solitude more than the average human being I think.
+I also enjoy solitude more than the average human being (or so I think).
 I also enjoy walking a lot.
-Walking helps me orient myself in some sort of way.
-Whenever I am having trouble deciding something, or I can not understand something I am studying or I start feeling lonely, I go for a walk.
+Walking helps me orient myself wiht my thoughts in some sort of way.
+Whenever I am having some (any!!) trouble, or I can not understand something I am studying or I start feeling lonely, I go for a walk.
 I enjoy the conversations I have with myself during these walks.
 I walk to unwind after a stressful day.
-It's not too uncommon to find me walking home after work.
+I regularly walk home (roughly 6 kms) after a weird day at work.

 Trekking is something that ties all of this together in some weird sort of way.
+It makes you realize what all you do not need.
+It helps you declutter.

 There is something thrilling about carrying everything you *think* you can need in a bag and walk into the wilderness.
 Now, the trek was not like "walking into the wilderness"; in-fact far from it actually, but I guess this is the beginning.
 I would actually love to trek in a completely un-supported fashion but right here, right now, its not feasible.
+Maybe someday.
+Right now, this is good enough. :-)

 That's it.
 Thanks for reading. :-)